nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **InternBuddy** allows users to:
 * store and manage companies' contact information for various internship applications.
-* easy add and remove companies and their various internship applications
+* easily add and remove companies and their various internship applications.
 * keep track of information of the applications for the various companies such as name of position, stage of application, and notes about the position.
 * and much more!